-• Talk with the teacher and/or assistant principal/principal who will document the misbehavior and phone home.
-Staying in during more than one recess break for further investigation and restorative practices such as apology notes, steps to change the actions involved.

-• Assistant Principal/Principal will document the misbehavior and phone home.
-Half day IN-SCHOOL SUSPENSION.

-• Assistant Principal/Principal will document the misbehavior and phone home.
-Full day IN-SCHOOL SUSPENSION.

-• Assistant Principal/Principal will document the misbehavior and phone home.
-FIVE DAYS OF OUT-OFSCHOOL SUSPENSION
+- Talk with the teacher and/or assistant principal/principal who will document the misbehavior and phone home. - Staying in during one or more recess breaks for further investigation and restorative practices such as apology notes, steps to change the actions involved. - Assistant Principal/Principal will document the misbehavior and phone home.
+Half day IN-SCHOOL SUSPENSION. - Assistant Principal/Principal will document the misbehavior and phone home.
+Full day IN-SCHOOL SUSPENSION. - Assistant Principal/Principal will document the misbehavior and phone home.
+One three days of out-of-school suspension.

 PLEASE NOTE: The above interventions may vary depending upon the child and the offence.
 If a problem can be settled to everyone's satisfaction without the use of the above actions, the above steps might not be employed.
 Parents will be informed when major offences are committed.

 IN ADDITION, support is provided for students who are impacted by unacceptable behaviour as well as for students who engage in unacceptable behaviour.
 Parents of students who are impacted by unacceptable behaviour will be contacted.
-Where appropriate, parents are included in the discipline process, and informed of consequences and interventions for their child, with the understanding that school administration is responsible for final decisions.
+Where appropriate, parents are included in the discipline process, and informed of consequences and interventions for their child, with the understanding that school administration is responsible for final decisions